Are you feeling overwhelmed all the time and do you want to find inner peace? Here are 5 practical tips to start working towards a more peaceful life.

-In recent years, I have been trying to change that.
+In recent years, I have changed that.
 Although I know that it can be tough for highly sensitive people to not feel overwhelmed all the time, I was and still am sure that we can manage to find inner peace with the right tools and knowledge.
 Therefore, I have been working tremendously on my mental and physical health in the past year and in this blog, I share practical tips that help me to feel more peaceful from within.

 One of the first things that helped me in my journey to find inner peace, was to let go of everything that caused me to feel worthless, insecure or negatively stressed out in any kind of way.
 Perhaps, a specific thing, situation or person immediately pops into your mind when you are reading this.
 That is a sign that you should let it go.
 It is your gut and intuition reacting!

 For example, you might have someone in your social circle that is holding you back and making you feel bad about yourself, or you might be stuck in a job that limits your growth.
 Or are you in a relationship that seems one-sided and makes you feel incredibly unhappy?
 All of these external factors have major influence on your happiness and block your way to find inner peace.
 Your intuition knows and it most likely has been telling you for a while, but most of us tend to neglect our intuition for far too long until things escalate.

 When I started cutting ties with everything and everyone that held me back in my growth, I did so on two levels: